NeedsSoySauce/auto-version/README.md

 * `major`: Commit message prefixes to trigger an update of the major version
 * `minor`: Commit message prefixes to trigger an update of the minor version
 * `patch`: Commit message prefixes to trigger an update of the patch version
+* `seperator`: Defaults to an empty string.
+Seperator between a commit message's prefix and content.
 * `message`: Template for commit messages.
 Use '%s' for the new version.
 Defaults to 'Update version to %s'.
 * `no-prefix`: Defaults to 'error'.
 Specifies the exit code to use if no prefix is found in any of the commits that are pushed.
 Valid values are 'success' and 'error' for an exit code of 0 or 1 respectively.
 * `git-tag-version`: Defaults to 'true'.
 Specifies whether to tag the generated commit.
 Valid values are 'true' or 'false'.